Call of Duty Gaming Community Points To 'Swatting' In Wichita Police Shooting - Slashdot

 Don't comply immediately?
 Get killed.
 Comply too quickly?
 Get killed.
 Don't resist arrest?
 Get killed.
 Run away?
 Get killed.
 Unable to control your body's reaction to getting suffocated?
 Get killed.

 Discerning intent was not impossible.
 They were, as you say, at a safe distance.
-There is nothing wrong, if you think the person is about to shoot, to find cover and assess the situation, especially if you
+There is nothing wrong, if you think the person is about to shoot, to find cover and assess the situation, especially if you were already at a safe distance.
+There is nothing about policing that demands you shoot first and ask questions later.
+There's something wrong with Americans thinking they're going to be the hero.
+There's nothing wrong with hiding.
+You're supposed to be the police.
+You're not a fucking soldier.

+A death had already been reported at the residence, with future deaths eminent.
+The poor bastard who opened the door did not comply instantly with their instructions, as he was righteously confused... but he does appear to make some ill-advised quick movement with shaky spotlights and police rifles trained on him.

+Right or wrong is, unfortunately, for later discussion... if living through the ordeal is your goal, just put your fracking hands up and move slowly.

 Re:Reporting on this is terrible (Score:4, Insightful)